giadaanastasi/ATTUNET/README.md

 python att_unet_dbt_inference.py test_images models prediction

 ## Trained models:
+The model structure can be found in *model.py*.
-Model structure can be find in the *models* folder.
+Model weights can be found in the *models* folder.